SkyBlueRW/PortCon/README.md

 variable c can be used to scale the summation of budget b.
 Since leverage does not change the risk budget for first order homogenours risk measures.
 We can scale w to summation of 1 for fully invest constraint.

-**Risk Budget**
+**Risk Parity**

 Risk parity portfolio is the equal risk contribution case.
-It can be applied with equal risk contribution with the risk budget optimizer.
+It is applied with equal risk contribution with the risk budget optimizer.

 ```python
 # Code Demo